Create engaging training videos in 160+ languages.

 Start with business performance.
 Identify where capability gaps affect outcomes such as revenue, productivity, or retention.
 Then define learning priorities based on those gaps.
 The strategy should reflect how the business measures success.

-How do you measure the ROI of L&D?
+How do you measure the success of an L&D strategy?

+You measure success by linking learning to business outcomes.
 This means tracking how learning changes behavior and performance over time.
-Examples include faster onboarding, improved manager effectiveness, reduced errors, or increased sales performance.
+Examples include faster onboarding, improved manager effectiveness, or reduced error rates.

 Frameworks like Kirkpatrick and Phillips ROI can help structure this, but the key is starting with the business metric and working backward to the learning intervention.

-What role does AI play in an L&D strategy?
+How does AI fit into an L&D strategy?

 AI changes how L&D teams design and deliver learning, especially at scale.